 There were scenes of devastation from around Asheville and many other towns in the region.
 Hundreds of roads are blocked by downed trees or mudslides or are washed out.

 "Stay home, stay safe and check on your neighbor.
-We’re Buncombe strong and we will get through this," said Taylor Jones with Buncombe County EMS.
+We’re Buncombe strong and we will get through this," said Taylor Jones with Buncombe County EMS said on Saturday.

 A building in Asheville's River Arts District shows the water line from the 1916 flood, in white on the brick, and Friday's flood above.
 The high water mark can also be seen on the door.
 (Spectrum News 1/Kurt Story)

-FEMA, the Red Cross, local leaders and others are all banding together to continue rescues and bring in needed supplies.
+FEMA, the Red Cross, local leaders and others are working together to continue rescues and bring in needed supplies.
 Cooper said dozens of states are helping North Carolina.

 “This water is fierce. … The danger is not over.
 The sun’s out, but there’s going to be more flooding that’s going to occur,” Cooper said Saturday evening.

-Cooper earlier on Saturday asked the federal government for a major disaster declaration for western North Carolina, which could help get federal aid to the area quicker.
+Cooper earlier on Saturday asked the federal government for a major disaster declaration for western North Carolina.

-“Helene brought pain and destruction to our state, and we’re working to get help to people quickly,” Cooper said earlier Saturday.
+“Helene brought pain and destruction to our state, and we’re working to get help to people quickly,” Cooper said.
 “As waters recede and winds die down, families and communities will need assistance to clean up and recover and this request can help speed up the process.”

-The French Broad River crested at more than 24 feet, with floodwater covering homes and businesses along the river.
+In western North Carolina, the French Broad River crested at more than 24 feet after Friday's rains, with floodwater covering homes and businesses along the river.
 The Swannanoa River at Biltmore Village crested at almost 23 feet, with water covering buildings and cutting off the area from the rest of the city.
 Video from residents showed creeks swell into raging rivers, lifting homes from their foundations, and washing them down with floods.

 Hundreds of thousands of homes and businesses remain without power in the region.
 The city of Asheville and many other communities are under boil water advisories.

-Asheville, Hendersonville and other communities enacted nighttime curfews.
+Asheville, Hendersonville and other communities have enacted nighttime curfews.

 Cellphone service for large swaths of the mountains is cut off.